SeedTactics/fms-insight/README.md

 ### HTML Client

 The client is written using React, Redux, Typescript, and MaterialUI.
-The client is compiled using webpack (actually create-react-app-ts) and the resulting HTML and Javascript is included in the server builds.
+The client is compiled using parcel and the resulting
+HTML and Javascript is included in the server builds.
 The code lives in [client/insight](https://bitbucket.org/blackmaple/fms-insight/src/default/client/insight/).

-I use VSCode as an editor and there are VSCode tasks for launching webpack in development/watch mode and a debug configuration for launching Chrome.
+I use VSCode as an editor and there are VSCode tasks for launching parcel in development/watch mode and a debug configuration for launching Chrome.
 There is also a mock server which I use while developing the client.
 The mock server lives in